For advertisers on the world’s premier business to business social network, campaign ROI potential just grew exponentially.

 On it, you see a full navigation menu, numerous CTAs, and bright colors that draw your eye to different corners of the page.
 Then you wonder, “What can they do for me, and where do I go to find it?”

 But instead of clicking around and exploring, you’ll probably abandon the page.
 You don’t have time to hunt around for the answer to your problem.
 You need it delivered to you.
-And that’s what landing pages do.
+And that’s what post-click landing pages do.

-They optimize ad spend by meeting the expectation of the visitor with persuasive elements designed to convert.
-Landing pages present the answer to the question that their ad raises.
+They optimize ad spend by meeting the expectation of the visitor with persuasive elements designed to convert. post-click landing pages present the answer to the question that their ad raises.
 In this case, it was “How can WP Engine drive my business forward?”
 But the answer was nowhere in plain sight on the homepage.

 And that’s why every promotion needs its own page.
-The more campaigns you run, the more landing pages you’ll need to provide relevance and personalization.
-Research shows that companies with 40 or more landing pages generate 12 times more leads than those with 5 or less.
+The more campaigns you run, the more post-click landing pages you’ll need to provide relevance and personalization.
+Research shows that companies with 40 or more post-click landing pages generate 12 times more leads than those with 5 or less.

 Will you try LinkedIn Matched Audiences?

 The new LinkedIn Matched Audiences will be rolling out in the next week to all advertisers.
 Will you take advantage of it?
-Which targeting capability do you find most exciting?